oktokat/STAT545-hw01-harper-kaitlyn/README.md

 ## STAT545-hw01-harper-kaitlyn

 ### Introduction
 Hi!
 I'm Kaitlyn Harper, a second year MSc student in the School of Population and Public Health.
-Yes, yes, I realize my github name is oktokat (:octocat:), which is (obviously) not my real name.
+Yes, yes, my github name is oktokat (:octocat:), which is (obviously) not my real name.
 I created my username a couple years ago when I was just starting to mess around in github.
 It's a little inconvenient to change the name now... and let's be honest, I'm a little emotionally attached.

 _Other things about me:_
 - I study molecular epidemiology and my thesis is on improving intestinal health of women and children in developing countries